Gap Year Programs in India

 Visas For India

-What you are going to do on your Gap Year in India will determine what type of visa you need.
-You are required to fill in an online application form before submitting your application either by post or in-person to obtain your visa.
+What you are going to do during your Gap Year in India will determine what type of visa you need.
+You are required to fill in an online application form before submitting your application either by post or in person to obtain your visa.
 Check with your government’s official Indian Embassy or High Commission to obtain information about the type of visa you need, or visit VISA HQ.

 Cost of Living in India